 Residents marvel at such a symbolic installation living amongst them.
 For its value as an entertainment piece, the Crown Fountain appears to live up to its cost of $17 million.
 This appreciation was not always there, as some people, long before it was built, argued that its towering height would negatively affect the traditional aesthetics of the town.
 Further controversy would emerge after its completion when surveillance cameras were fitted at the top.
 These were, however, quickly removed, at least so that people would feel free.

 Meaning of the work

 One of the most impressive features of the Crown Fountain is the power it gives back to humanity.
 People have traveled far and wide to connect with this piece of art for a chance to walk on water and listen to the sound of it falling.
 The use of human faces as images on the towers from where the water pours indicates the coexistence that should exist between human beings and nature.
-There are benches where visitors can sit and the fact that they are positioned to face each other emphasizes the reality of peace when people communicate and genuinely care about each other.
+There are benches where visitors can sit.
+The fact that they are positioned to face each other emphasizes the reality of peace when people communicate and genuinely care about each other.